mantidproject/mantid/docs/source/tutorials/mantid_basic_course/using_workbench/04_differences.rst

 MantidPlot provides a range of different interfaces that still in the process of being implemented in Workbench.
 As of Mantid 4.1, the interfaces available through Workbench are:

-* Defraction
+* Diffraction

   - HFIR 4 Circle Reduction

-  - Powder Defraction Reduction
+  - Powder Diffraction Reduction

 * Direct